-Although the Government’s popular Feed-in Tariff (FiT) scheme has most often been linked to electricity generation through solar (photovoltaic) panels, wind turbine installations also qualify for this incentive.
-This means that wind turbine owners will receive a guaranteed income for every kWh of electricity generated and then either used or fed back to the Grid.
+Although the Government’s popular Feed-in Tariff (FiT) scheme has most often been linked to electricity generation through solar (photovoltaic) panels, wind turbine installations also currently qualify for this incentive.
+This means that wind turbine owners can receive a guaranteed income for every kWh of electricity generated and then either used or fed back to the Grid.

 - Wind turbines are a standalone technology, and so can be bolted on to a scheme.

 - The prominent position of a wind turbine means it is a very visible measure, and so provides a good advert for your development’s green credentials.